Ruby on Rails - Directory Structure

 To understand this directory structure, let's use the demo application created in the Installation chapter.
 It can be created using a simple helper command rails demo.

-Now, go into the demo application root directory in Windows as follows:
+Now, go into the demo application root directory as follows −

 Now let's explain the purpose of each directory